liamstatham/100-days-of-code/log.md

   - Progress with seaborn and data viz
   - more data manipulation with pandas
   - more getting used to jupyter as a tool

+### Day 21: Jan 21, Thursday

+**Today's Progress**:
+  - Lots of progress with Pandas and numpy
+  - Will write some data manipulations into code when pulling to csv to make it easier to visualise against.